Making Sense of Chemical Shelf Life, Expiration, and Retest Dates

 Shelf life is defined as the period during which a chemical is expected to remain within specifications as long as it’s stored properly.
 The retest or expiration date, on the other hand, marks the point after which the product shouldn’t be used unless testing or recertification proves otherwise.
 Expiration dates serve as a safeguard, ensuring that unstable or deteriorated chemicals don’t get used in ways that could compromise safety or results.

 However, many different factors can affect the shelf life of a chemical.
 The actual timeline depends on the type of chemical, the packaging, and how it’s stored.
 Light-sensitive materials, for example, can break down quickly if stored in the wrong conditions.
 Temperature and humidity can also be critical factors, and poor storage practices can shorten a product’s usable life dramatically.
-Frequent opening and resealing containers or leaving them unsealed can also lead to contamination or reactions with oxygen leading to quicker degradation.
+Frequent opening and resealing of containers or leaving them unsealed altogether can also lead to contamination or reactions with oxygen which cause quicker degradation.

-Many other chemicals are considered indefinitely stable, however, since storage conditions can introduce unknown variables a standard shelf life of no more than 2 or 3 years is still usually recommended.
+Many other chemicals are considered indefinitely stable under good storage practices.
+However, storage conditions are often less than perfect and can introduce unknown variables.
+It is for this reason that a standard shelf life of no more than 2 or 3 years is still usually recommended.
 It doesn’t mean the chemical is unusable after that period, just that care should be taken to ensure it remains in good condition.

 That’s where the concept of a retest date or expiration date comes in.
 A retest or expiration date is when a chemical should be re-analyzed to confirm that it still meets specifications.
 If it passes testing, you can keep using it beyond its original shelf life, often with a new retest or expiration date assigned.
 This flexibility can save money and reduce waste, but only if backed by solid testing and documentation.